danielwippermann/resol-vbus/docs/vbus-specification.md

 | 0x0200 | Packet contains data for destination, answer required |
 | 0x0300 | Request answer of destination |

-The contents of the payload is is depending on three header fields:
+The contents of the payload is depending on three header fields:

 - Source address
 - Destination address
 - Command

+After the header was received without errors the contents of the payload can be processed based on those header fields:

+- if the "Destination address" is `0x0015` and the "Command" is `0x0100`, it is a "block type packet" (see below for details)
+- in all other cases the payload structure needs to be looked up based on the header's address / command combination

-After the header was received without errors the contents of the payload is known.
-See [VBus Packet List](vbus-packets.html) for a list of known packets (address / command combinations).
+See [VBus Specification](#/vsf) for a list of known packets (address / command combinations).

 A short packet may look like this: